callowayproject/bump-my-version/docsrc/reference/configuration.md

 :environment var: `BUMPVERSION_SEARCH`

 This is the template string how to search for the string to be replaced in the file.
 Individual file configurations may override this.
 This can span multiple lines, and is templated using [Python Format String Syntax](https://docs.python.org/3/library/string.html#format-string-syntax).
+The [formatting context reference](formatting-context.md) describes the available variables.

 This is useful if there is the remotest possibility that the current version number might be present multiple times in the file and you mean to only bump one of the occurrences.